Visiting the Turrialba Volcano

-Turrialba Volcano, Costa Rica is a two-hour drive from the Talamanca Mountain Range.
+The Turrialba Volcano is about a two-hour drive from the Talamanca Mountain Range.
 This is where you will discover the Rio Pacuare.
-It’s rated one of the Top 5 Rivers of the world for its scenery and rapids.
-The very best guides-kayakers from across the globe come to share the adventures.
-They come exploring the white water rivers of Costa Rica’s.
-In fact, Rio Paralta (upper Pacuare) is one of the most difficult rivers to run in Central America.
-Too, Rio Reventazon and Rio Pejibaye are the two other rivers that surround the majestic Valley of Turrialba and are available for kayaking as well as rafting tours.
+This river is rated one of the Top 5 Rivers of the world for its stunning scenery and challenging rapids.
+This is the ultimate river to visit for its white-water rafting.
+In fact, Rio Paralta (upper Pacuare) is said to be one of the most difficult rivers to take on in Central America.
+Additionally, Rio Reventazon and Rio Pejibaye surround the majestic Valley of Turrialba and are available for kayaking as well as rafting tours.